PokefanMarcel/yumepokered/README.md

 - Prompt to reuse Repel after finishing one.
 - Haunter, Graveler, Kadabra and Machoke can evolve by interacting with new dedicated NPCs.
 - Move deleter and Move reminder in Fuchsia.
-- Experience bar in battle.
+- Revamped Bill's PC with a modern grid layout.
-- Improved move info box in battle.
+- Experience bar and improved move info box in battle.
-- Pressing B during wild battles now shortcuts directly to 'Run' on the main menu.
+- Pressing B during wild battles shortcuts directly to 'Run' on the main menu.
 - Exp.All reworked and can be turned on and off from the bag.
 - Faster dialogue to buy coins at the Game Corner.
-- New nurse room in the SS.Anne.
+- New nurse room in the S.S.
+Anne.
 - Pokémon base stats can be consulted directly in the Pokédex.
 - Unlock the ability to view DVs and Stat.Exp (the Gen 1 equivalents of IVs and EVs) at the new Pokémon Academy.
 - Obtain the *Poké Beeper* from Oak's aide on Route 6 to get alerts when your box is almost full.
+- Link cable trading works with original games, but link battles are not supported.

 There are also many other smaller tweaks to the original game, and still more to come!

-Link cable functionalities have not been tested yet – try it at your own risk.

 ## Screenshots